 Beginning at the junior level students will have pharmacology and medical math competency testing at the start of each semester.
 Students will be required to demonstrate competency for the pharmacology and medical math calculations content learned in previous semesters.
 Students will receive information about the content of the test prior to the start of school.
 Students must pass both the pharmacology section and the medical math section with a minimum score of 85% on each section.
 The overall score on the first competency test will count as 10% of their clinical course grade.
 Junior students who do not pass the test the first time must meet the passing threshold within 3 weeks and cannot pass medications in the clinical setting until this competency is met.
-Senior students who do not pass the test the first time must meet the passing until this competency is met.
-Junior and Senior students who do not pass the competency test will be able to have one retake of the test with no penalty.
+Senior students who do not pass the test the first time must meet the passing threshold within 2 weeks and cannot pass medications in the clinical setting until this competency is met.
+Junior and Senior students who do not pass the competency test the first time will be able to have one retake of the test with no penalty.
 Students must wait a minimum of 24 hours prior to retaking the test.
 Students who do not pass the competency the first or second time will receive a clinical grade of unsafe for tests 3, 4 and 5.
 Any student who has not passed the entire test by the 5th attempt will receive a failing grade in the course.
 Please see clinical grading policy in the BSN Handbook.